RodeoYeeHa/behave2unitgen/README.md

     public class ContactDeleteTest {
     ...

-The @DBUnitConfiguration-Annotation is imporant to notice.
-Here you define a special DataSetLoader, that enables you to reference methods instead of XML-Files.
-Here is how you use it:
+Please also notice @DBUnitConfiguration annotation!
+Here you define a special DataSetLoader that enables you to reference methods instead of XML-Files.
+How you use it:

     	@Test
     	@DatabaseSetup(type=DatabaseOperation.CLEAN_INSERT, value="method:setup")